noisebridge/PythonClass/instructors/template-lesson-plan.md

         3.

 3. #### Second Point
-    1. An Explanation - 3 minutes
+    1. Replace With An Explanation - XX minutes
         1.
         2.
         3.